 Black ants invading your home or business?

-We provide expert ant treatments for Wigan and beyond!
-The most common ant problem in Lancashire, Liverpool and Manchester is caused by black garden ants (Lasius niger).
+We provide expert ant treatments and extermination of ants for Wigan and beyond!
+Black garden ants (Lasius niger) are causing the most common problems in Lancashire, Liverpool and Manchester.

 They belong in the garden and are usually not a problem outside.
 They are however a real nuisance once they invade homes or businesses.
 Sometimes a great number of swarming / flying (black) ants can cause nuisance problems in gardens during summer months.
 They are the drones (males) and new queens.
 Workers are wingless.

-Ant treatment & control, Wigan, Lancashire and Liverpool
+Ant treatment & elimination, Wigan, Lancashire and Merseyside

-There are about 40 species of ant found in the North-West of England, with some being introduced by the increase in global travel and trade.
+About 40 species of ants are found in the North-West of England, with some being introduced by the increase in global travel and trade.